MattLovesToCode/MattLovesToCode/README.md

 I am a Frontend developer

-* 🌍  based in North America
+* 🌍  Based in North America
 * 🧠  Currently learning Computer Science and IT.
 * 🤝  Open to collaborating on Projects